kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 Talks and discussions will be announced on this page as they are scheduled.
 The programme will therefore evolve throughout September.

-**Students are very welcome.** If you know students or colleagues who might be interested in attending some of the talks or discussions, please send them this page.
+**Students are very welcome.** If you know students or colleagues who might be interested in attending some of the talks or discussions, please send them this page (and I can add them to the corresponding wechat group).

 ---